ray-project/ray/doc/source/serve/production-guide/kubernetes.md

 ### Example: Serve config update

-In the Text ML example above, let's change the language of the Translator in the Serve config to German:
+In the Text ML example above, change the language of the Translator in the Serve config to German:

 ```yaml
   - name: Translator